faulhat/author-id-model/README.md

 To run the server:
 ```
 # With venv active
-python server/main.py
+python -m app.main
 ```

 There will be some warnings about a missing Tensorboard installation, since it is uninstalled deliberately in setup.sh.
-This is necessary to prevent naming conflicts with mxboard, on which the handwritten-text-recognition submodule depends.
+This is necessary to prevent naming conflicts with mxboard, which the handwritten-text-recognition submodule requires.
 It doesn't affect the functioning of the program.